icshwi/essdm_scripts/DMonVM/README.md

 # ESS Development Environment Setup

-* Version : one can select
+* Version : the script will ask an user which ESS DM version one would like to install
 * Selected Option (TRUE) : EEE Local installation / CS-Studio
-* Unselected Option (FALSE) : ESS Active Directory service / OpenXAL / IPython
+* Non-selected Option (FALSE) : ESS Active Directory service / OpenXAL / IPython

 ## Login